Welcome to the Impact Investing Guide

 Family offices were the sector’s pioneer investors due to being less tied by institutional constraints, able to assume higher investment risk and frequently having values that align with the sector.
 However impact investments now happen across asset classes in both private and public markets ranging from small, geographically focused impact venture capital firms to huge global public equity funds.
 Recent financial innovations such as blended finance, outcomes contracts and social impact bonds are helping to accelerate capital deployed to impact investments.

-The Global Impact Investing Network’s 2018 Annual Survey estimates there are $230 billion of assets under management.
+The Global Impact Investing Network’s 2020 Annual Survey estimates there are $404 billion of assets under management as at Dec 2019.
 This capital is distributed across asset classes as following:

-It is worth taking a moment to note that environmental, social and governance (ESG) investing and socially responsible investing (SRI) are similar yet different terms, clarification of which can be found on the Guide’s asset management page.
+It is worth taking a moment to note that environmental, social and governance (ESG) investing and socially responsible investing (SRI) are different terms.

 What Exactly Is Impact?